AllenWrong/Self-learning-Record/CS143 Compiler.md

 - Install packages (If you only intend to use the C++ version, you don't need the jdk).
 For Ubuntu:<br/>
 sudo apt-get install flex bison build-essential csh openjdk-6-jdk libxaw7-dev

-- Make the /usr/class directory:
+- Make the /usr/class directory:<br/>
 sudo mkdir /usr/class

-- Make the directory owned by you: sudo chown $USER /usr/class
+- Make the directory owned by you:<br/>
+sudo chown $USER /usr/class

-- Go to /usr/class and download the tarball: cd /usr/class wget https://s3-us-west-1.amazonaws.com/prod-edx/Compilers/Misc/student-dist.tar.gz
+- Go to /usr/class and download the tarball:<br/>
+cd /usr/class
+wget https://s3-us-west-1.amazonaws.com/prod-edx/Compilers/Misc/student-dist.tar.gz
-- Untar:
+- Untar:<br/>
 tar -xf student-dist.tar.gz

 If you want things exactly like the VM:

-- Add a symlink to your home directory: ln -s /usr/class/cs143/cool ~/cool
+- Add a symlink to your home directory:<br/>
+ln -s /usr/class/cs143/cool ~/cool

 - Add the bin directory to your $PATH environment variable.
-If you are using bash, add to your .profile (or .bash_profile, etc. depending on your configuration; note that in Ubuntu have to log out and back in for this to take effect):
+If you are using bash, add to your .profile (or .bash_profile, etc. depending on your configuration; note that in Ubuntu have to log out and back in for this to take effect):<br/>
 PATH=/usr/class/cs143/cool/bin:$PATH

 ****